Orlando-pt/Hugo-bot/README.md

 # Hugo-bot
-Discord bot that tells about Hugo.
+Discord bot that shows the next CNFT drops.